Miodrag Davidović: Serbian Orthodox Church

 Daka Davidović is the holder of the Medal of Merit to the People, the Order of Saint Sava, the Order of the Holy King Milutin and other high decorations of the Serbian Orthodox Church.

 He is the founder of the monastery of St. Sava in Golija, as well as the donor and founder of a number of churches and monasteries in Montenegro, Republika Srpska and Serbia.
 He was a co-financier of a memorial museum in Stari Brod dedicated to the victims of the Stari Brod and Milošević massacres.

 Personal life

-Former President of Montenegro Momir Bulatović and Davidović were best men to each other.
+Former President of Montenegro Momir Bulatović and Davidović shared a close social connection with each other.

 Sanctions

-On 16 November 2023 the U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC) sanctioned Miodrag Davidović pursuant to E.O.
+On 16 November 2023 the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC) sanctioned Miodrag Davidović pursuant to E.O.
 14033 for being responsible for or complicit in, or having directly or indirectly engaged in, corruption related to the Western Balkans.